 This track focuses on modern mathematical decision-making algorithms and tools for complex decision-making in uncertain environments, especially the energy and transport sectors.
 Students generally require a solid foundation in mathematics and statistics.
 The following pages may be useful for those interested in courses in:

-ENGSCI 760 Algorithms for Optimisation
+ENGSCI 760 Algorithms for Optimisation (Semester One)

 Meta-heuristics and local search techniques such as Genetic Algorithms, Simulated Annealing, Tabu Search and Ant Colony Optimisation for practical optimisation.
 Introduction to optimisation under uncertainty, including discrete event simulation, decision analysis, Markov chains and Markov decision processes and dynamic programming.

-ENGSCI 755 Decision Making in Engineering
+ENGSCI 755 Decision Making in Engineering (Semester Two)

 Introduction to techniques for decision making in engineering systems including decision heuristics, simple prioritisation, outranking approaches, analytic hierarchy process, application to group decision making.